Table of Contents

 Tip

-The EasyAR Sense License can be created from the EasyAR Developer Center (Chinese, English).
-For first-time use, you can follow these steps to create one:
+EasyAR Sense License can be created from the EasyAR Developer Center (中文, English).
+For first-time use, follow these steps:

-• Fill in any application name, and enter com.mycompany.myproject for Bundle ID and Package Name
+• Application name can be arbitrary, fill in com.mycompany.myproject for Bundle ID and Package Name

 • Select the newly created License, then click the copy button on the right